 - The Informatica Union Transformation allows multiple input groups but produce a single output.

 - It doesn’t remove duplicate records from the input source.

 - You can not use Sequence Generator Transformation to generate sequences

 For this Informatica Union Transformation example, we are going to use the SQL tables that we created using the Router Transformation.
 The following screenshot will show you the data inside the [Router 1] table.

-The following screenshot will show you the data inside the [Router 2] table.
+The data inside the [Router 2] table.

-Below screenshot will show you the data inside the [Router 3] table.
+The data inside the [Router 3] table.